/\ /\ /\ /\ /\ | /\ /\ /\ /\ /\ | /\ /\ /\ /\ /\ | /\ /\ /\ /\ /\ ============== o ============== o ============== o ============== />

 click for video of this Forum

-Jul 25: Serving the Greater Good in Haiti
+DATE />Jul 25: Serving the Greater Good in Haiti

-Six months after the devastating earthquake struck Haiti, the plight of the island nation is no longer a lead story, but the people are as desperate as ever.
 Kelly Kobza, a native Palo Altan who recently returned from Haiti, will discuss the current situation and how you can help out.
 Having spent three months in Haiti on a self-led mission to serve the greater good, Kelly returned to Palo Alto compelled and committed to do more for the cause.
-Kelly writes:

-Aug 1: Why Take Humanitarian Actions?
+DATE />Aug 1: Why Take Humanitarian Actions?

 In this talk, Elisa Divoux will show you why it’s so important to continue to do Humanitarian work and how it’s affecting all of us around the world (via the Domino Theory).
 While Humanitarian aid is material or logistical assistance provided for humanitarian purposes, typically in response to humanitarian crises, the primary objective of humanitarian aid is to save lives, alleviate suffering, and maintain human dignity.
 It’s difficult to estimate the total number of people receiving humanitarian assistance, but much less than the total number in need.
 While humanitarian action helps meet basic needs (food, medicine, housing, agriculture, potable water and sanitation, as well as for education and protection of human rights) and alleviates suffering, it cannot cure the root causes of suffering.
 Ms Divoux will discuss these issues, and her own Humanitarian work.
 Ms Divoux has a BA in Sciences of Education, and studied psychology.
 She is also a Life Coach, a Meditation and Yoga teacher … and a Humanitarian.